 Address: Google Maps • Website • Ticket price: 40.000 VND

 The War Remnants Museum is open daily from 7:30 AM to 5:30 PM.
-Check out this walking tour of the War Remnants Museum and Independence Palace.

 The War Remnants Museum is less than a 10-minute walk from the Independence Palace.
 Both attractions are must-sees, and they won’t cost more than 80.000 VND.
 Here are my guides on the War Remnants Museum and Independence Palace.

 If you stay in District 3, you can visit the museum first.
 And if you’re staying in District 1, the palace would be closer to visit first.
+I have been to this museum a few times.
+A visit here can be very emotional.

 Here’s a video I filmed from the courtyard of the museum.